Dr. Larry Cohen (856) 352-5428

 Life is not often fair – but when we see reality clearly and accept it just as it is, peace and serenity have a chance to take hold.
 Acceptance allows you to stop fighting with the truth and being so miserable about it.
 Fighting against ‘what is’ leads only to frustration, and never leads to a peaceful resolution of one’s feelings and attitudes.
 We can choose to expend our energy in anger and outrage, or, we can face facts, accept life on life’s terms, and move forward toward greater things.

-On page 417 of the AA Big Book, a member shares “acceptance is the answer to all my problems today.
+On the now famous page 417 of the AA Big Book, a member shares “acceptance is the answer to all my problems today.
 When I am disturbed, it is because I find some person, place, thing, or situation—some fact of my life —unacceptable to me, and I can find no serenity until I accept that person, place, thing, or situation as being exactly the way it is supposed to be at this moment.
 Nothing, absolutely nothing, happens in God’s world by mistake.
 Until I could accept my alcoholism, I could not stay sober; unless I accept life completely on life’s terms, I cannot be happy.
 I need to concentrate not so much on what needs to be changed in the world as on what needs to be changed in me and in my attitudes.”

 Decide: you can expend your energy on life events that you cannot change, or, you can begin to accept life as it is and focus your energy on the positive.
 Again, UNHAPPINESS LIVES IN UNMET EXPECTATIONS!
 Whether we are disappointed in our loved ones, in ourselves, or in the world around us.
 Ask “what’s in my best interest?”
 To sit with a negative, ungrateful attitude, or to change my attitude and be grateful for what I have within my control.
 Now you can begin to improve your life.